LouisJackman/language-x/README.md

   scale; powerful features should have very little action-at-a-distance.
 * Use null-free static types and increase type-system expressiveness over Java and C#.
-* Make compiler and other components easy to work with; make tool and IDE integration as easy as possible.
+* Make interpreter and other components easy to work with; make tool and IDE integration as easy as possible.
 Perhaps an FFI into the final parser and compiler and an initial Language Server Protocol implementation.
-* Python/Perl style distribution; expect an interpreter on the OS, but avoid bureaucratic requirements to run small programs.
+* Python/Perl style distribution; expect an interpreter on the OS and avoid bureaucratic requirements to run small programs.
 * Use ubiquitous immutability to reduce unnecessary side-effects and coupling;
   invalid states should be unrepresentable.